bkharbanda/c/.github/CONTRIBUTING.md

 # I want to contribute too!

 Thanks for taking a moment to drop by.
-There is definetely some terms you should follow when contributing, and here they are:
+There is definitely some terms you should follow when contributing, and here they are:

 ### Bug
 If you noticed an issue in any of the code files (even this file), you can either create an issue, or fix the bug and submit a pull request.

 *Note: When making commit, make sure you make your changes in the code file that is **outside** the `originals` folder.
 So that we can still keep original copies safely in the `originals` folder.
 But if admins or authorised contributors make a change, only they can straight commit inside the `originals` folder as this is a personal project but you can make a contribution.*